Robinson-Clemente/ObjectClassGenerator/README.md

 # ObjectClassGenerator
-This repo constains a ObjectClass Generator for Python using Properties (wxPython for GUI)
+This repo constains an ObjectClass Generator for Python using Properties (wxPython for GUI)